Cryptocurrency Exchange Rate Setup

 -

-Free tier works without API key
+Free tier works without API key (slower for historic imports)

 -